-The compression index (C_c) is the slope of the virgin consolidation line of the e vs. $log(\sigma'v)$ plot.
-The recompression index (C_r) is the slope of the recompression line of the e vs. $log(\sigma'v)$ plot.
+The compression index (C_c) is the slope of the virgin consolidation line of the e vs. $\log(\sigma'v)$ plot.
+The recompression index (C_r) is the slope of the recompression line of the e vs. $\log(\sigma'v)$ plot.
 These parameters are used to calculate the compression of the clay when subjected to an increase in stress in the normally consolidated and overconsolidated ranges (See Section 5-5.2.1).
-An alternative of the compression and recompression indices are the modified compression index (C{sc}) and modified recompression index, C{sr} (a.k.a., compression and recompression ratio).
-The modified compression and recompression and recompression indices are equal to the compression and recompression and recompression indices divided by ($1+e_0$), respectively.
-These are the slopes of the compression and recompression and recompression curves when vertical strain is used instead of void ratio.
+An alternative of the compression and recompression indices are the modified compression index (C{ec}) and modified recompression index, C{er} (a.k.a., compression and recompression ratio).
+The modified compression and recompression indices divided by $(1+e_0)$, respectively.
+These are the slopes of the compression and recompression curves when vertical strain is used instead of void ratio.